blauwe-lucht/gitlab-nexus-cpp-conan-cmake-containers-demo/README.md

 multiple versions of a conan package are installed.
 Take a look at [this StackOverflow topic](https://stackoverflow.com/questions/58077908/linking-conan-include-to-vs-code/) for alternatives.
-- Also, you have to ```Developer: Reload Window``` after downloading requirements before IntelliSense will pick them up.
+- You have to ```Developer: Reload Window``` after downloading requirements before IntelliSense will pick them up.
 - Using version ranges in requirements is not working yet in Conan repositories in Nexus.
 So you always have to specify the exact version.
 - When adding runners through register-runner.sh and removing them from the GitLab UI, you will end up with runners on the GitLab Runner container that are invalid.
 The GitLab Runner will still try to get job requests for those runners, but that will result in 403 Forbidden.
+So use unregister-runner.sh instead.

 ## TODO